-The onboarding process is a defining moment for the new hire and the organisation.
-Onboarding can be nerve wracking for both the new hire and the organisation.
-The first few days is a real test for the new employee and will decide whether his professional career in the organisation is headed for a sprint or a marathon.
-The initial few days most importantly the first day and week can be a deciding factor for the new hire and should be utilized to ease the employee into the new organisational setup and culture.
-Focus should be on making sure that the employee has a good initial outing at the new work place and he feels comfortable and welcome at your organization.
-The organisation should go out of the way to make the new hire feel special and happy to be part of your organisational setup.
+The Onboarding process is a defining moment for the new hire and the organization and can be an inflection point for the new hire in particular.
+Smooth transition into their new role at the workplace depends largely on the effectiveness of the onboarding program.
+The first few days is a test for the employee and will decide whether they stay the course and their career in the organization will go the distance and meet expectations.
+The initial few days, most importantly the first day and week should be utilized to ease the new hire into the organizational setup and culture.
+Focus should be on making sure that the employee has a good initial outing at the work place and he feels comfortable and welcome.
+The management should go out of the way to make the new hire feel special and happy to be part of the company setup.

 We list out top 10 Must-do’s to ensure a successful onboarding process.

 - Do send a welcome letter / email to greet your new hire.
 Keep the letter personalized, welcoming and engaging.

 - Do outline the company goals, its mission and vision.

 - Do connect the employee to the manager and HR personnel.